sedaro/sedaro-python/sedaro/README.md

 ## Fetch Raw Data

-You also fetch raw results data directly with additional options to customize the result.
+You also fetch results directly as a plain dictionary with additional arguments to customize the result.

 ```py
 sim = sedaro.scenario_branch('NShL7J0Rni63llTcEUp4F').simulation